Generalised Kato classes on CM elliptic curves of rank 2: Diagonal cycle main conjecture

-\begin{rem} Directly from \cite[\S{8.1}]{BSV} one obtains a class in the cohomology of a representation non-canonically isomorphic to finitely many copies of $\mathbb{V}^\dagger$; to obtain a class as in (\ref{eq:diag}) one further needs to pick a choice of level-$N={\rm lcm}(N_\varphi,N_g,N_h)$ test vectors for the triple $(\varphi,\bfg,\bfh)$, which we implictly take to be the one furnished by \cite[Thm.~A]{hsieh-triple}. \end{rem}
+the specialisation at $Q_0$ of the big diagonal class $\kappa(\bff,\bfg,\bfh)$ obtained from the construction in \cite[\S{8.1}]{BSV}.
+More precisely, letting $N={\rm lcm}(N_\varphi,N_g,N_h)$, the construction in \emph{loc.\,cit.} produces a big diagonal class in the cohomology of a representation $\Vdagsp(N)$ non-canonically isomorphic to finitely many copies of $\Vdagsp$; our class (\ref{eq:diag}) is obtained by taking its image under the map $\Vdagsp(N)\rightarrow\Vdagsp$ associated to the level-$N$ test vectors for $(\varphi,\bfg,\bfh)$ furnished by \cite[Thm.~A]{hsieh-triple}.